 - NES-era cart shortages were frequent, particularly for hot new games, since a limited amount of copies could be pressed monthly.
 There were actual news reports of parents driving out of state just to get copies of Super Mario Bros.
 2 and Zelda II: The Adventure of Link.

-- The Wii was constantly sold out from launch until late 2008, and then had a temporary shortage again when New Super Mario Bros.
-Wii came out.
+- The Wii was constantly sold out from its launch until late-2008, only to have yet another temporary shortage with the release of New Super Mario Bros.
+Wii.

-- And then again with the amiibo figures in 2014 and 2015.
+- amiibo figures, especially during 2014 and 2015.
 Big-name characters like Mario and Link were planned to always be available, but more obscure ones are given limited production runs and quickly run out.
-Scalpers were a major problem, and the whole thing was exacerbated by a port strike that held up shipments for some time, cutting into the supply even more.
+Scalpers were a major problem, and the whole thing was exacerbated by a months-long port strike that held up shipments for some time, cutting into the supply even more.
 Demand finally stabilized about a year after launch, though a few characters remained rare for some time.

 - Crossing over into the "computer crash" category, the preorders for the April 2015 wave of figures brought down GameStop.
 Not just the website, but the entire system, including the cash registers.

 - The NES Classic Edition was released in November 2016 and sold out worldwide.
 The products sold out in mere seconds on websites like Amazon and Gamestop.
-Though there were rumors Nintendo purposefully produced few copies to create rarity.
+The SNES Classic Edition suffered a similar fate the following year.